Not exactly a perfect cruise

 Technically not a “fall.”

-Five or six days into our cruise, I walked across our cabin without noticing Steve was sitting on the end of the bed with his feet extended.
+Five or six days into our cruise, I walked across our cabin without noticing Steve sitting on the bed’s end with his feet extended.
 Yes, I carelessly tripped over his feet.
 I fell flat on the ground – hard, broke my fall with my right hand, and hit my left knee solidly.

 A pleasant staff member brought a wheelchair to our cabin and wheeled me down to the infirmary on deck one.
-Not surprising, the infirmary is similar to a doctor’s office, only in a small space.
-I never thought in a hundred years that I’d be in the infirmary on a cruise ship, but that is what happened.
+Not surprisingly, the infirmary is similar to a doctor’s office, only in a small space.
+I never thought I’d be in the infirmary on a cruise ship in a hundred years, but that is what happened.

 My knee is doing perfectly fine, but my hand is still a problem—a fix for a later date.
 Discovering the knee was not broken made it easier for me to attempt to walk on it, and fortunately, I could walk acceptably by the next day.
-No more wheelchair for me, thank goodness.
+Thank goodness I no longer need a wheelchair.

-We had just one other somewhat major issue, but I will discuss that later.
-I am pleased to say the remainder of our cruise, other than that major issue, was terrific, and we enjoyed our time at sea tremendously.
+We had one other somewhat major issue, but I will discuss that later.
+Other than that major issue, I am pleased to say the remainder of our cruise was terrific, and we enjoyed our time at sea tremendously.

 The Vision of the Seas